Carme8/Pong-Game/README.md

 # For Player A:

-To move paddle up press 'W'
+• To move paddle up press 'W'

-To move paddle down press 'S'
+• To move paddle down press 'S'

 # For Player B:

-To move paddle up press 'UP_ARROW'
+• To move paddle up press 'UP_ARROW'

-To move paddle down press 'DOWN_ARROW'
+• To move paddle down press 'DOWN_ARROW'

+# Dependencies:
+• Python 3.13.0 is required.
+• Pygame module is also required.